Trump attacks, economic fears focus spotlight on Fed's Powell speech - Journal du Cameroun

 And as warning signs about a possible recession flash red, any misstep threatens to roil financial markets — which are expecting, even demanding, more rate cuts — and that would be sure to stoke Trump’s anger anew.

-After some communication misfires, the Fed chief will have another opportunity to send a clear message in a highly-anticipated speech Friday at an annual gathering of central bankers and economists in Jackson Hole, Wyoming.
+After some communication misfires, the Fed chief will have another opportunity to send a clear message in his highly-anticipated speech at an annual gathering of central bankers and economists in Jackson Hole, Wyoming.

-But even there, against the backdrop of the majestic Grand Teton mountains, Powell won’t be safe from the Twitter screeds by Trump.
+But even there, against the backdrop of the majestic Grand Teton mountains, Powell won’t be safe from Trump’s Twitter blasts.

-“The only problem we have is Jay Powell and the Fed,” Trump tweeted on Wednesday.

-Trump appointed Powell to his position, but has excoriated him almost daily for raising the key interest rate too quickly last year.
-He has called on the Fed to cut rates drastically to help the economy and weaken the US dollar.
+Although he appointed Powell to his position, Trump has excoriated him almost daily for raising the key interest rate too quickly last year, and is calling on the Fed to cut rates drastically to help the economy and weaken the US dollar.

-“Big U.S. growth if he does the right thing, BIG CUT – but don’t count on him!
-So far he has called it wrong, and only let us down,” he tweeted.
+On Thursday he took to Twitter to complain that lower interest rates in Europe were putting the US at a competitive disadvantage.

+“The Economy is doing really well.
+The Federal Reserve can easily make it Record Setting!
+The question is being asked, why are we paying much more in interest than Germany and certain other countries?”

 – ‘Corral the cats’ –

+“I don’t think it’s a competition, number one.
+Two, it’s a different economy,” Philadelphia Fed President Patrick Harker said on CNBC when asked about Trump’s comments.

+“I don’t think they are apples to apples comparisons,” he said.
+“We need to do what’s appropriate for the U.S. economy.”

-Trump’s renewed attack targeting $300 billion in Chinese goods for new tariffs, on top of $250 billion already hit by punitive duties, sent markets reeling, and pushing the yield on the 10-year Treasury below shorter term debt: a move that has been a reliable warning of impending recession.
+Trump’s renewed attack targeting $300 billion in Chinese goods for new tariffs, on top of $250 billion already hit by punitive duties, sent markets reeling and pushed the yield on the 10-year Treasury below shorter term debt.
+This inversion, which was repeated Thursday, is viewed as a reliable warning of impending recession.

 Powell late last month explained the Fed’s first rate cut in a decade as insurance “against downside risks from weak global growth and trade policy uncertainty, to help offset the effects these factors are having on the economy.”